Pursuing an Independent or Entrepreneurial Career

 - Social Entrepreneurship Learning Module - Interested in making a difference in the world?
 Check out this module to learn more about how you can do this as an entrepreneur!

-- ACARA - Social Innovation Design Lab - Do you have an idea for an organization, initiative or venture that that could address a social or environmental problem?
+- ACARA - Social Innovation Design Lab - Do you have an idea for an organization, initiative, or venture that could address a social or environmental problem?
 This course is designed to help aspiring social entrepreneurs and change-makers from all disciplines develop a viable proposal for social change.

 - Lynda.umn.edu - This online database of training modules/videos is FREE for UMN students and has a lot of resources for starting and/or managing your own business!